pi-star-2025/pi_star/rock_candy.md

 And the story gets even better, bc deeper inside it connects your story to that of the entire planet.

-Again, this is just with belly button spirals, and just to keep track of the "moon" games, but with the spiderweb intellgences becomes the a very high quality movie.
+Again, this is just with belly button spirals, and just to keep track of the "moon" games, but with the spiderweb intellgences becomes a very high quality movie.

+What's interesting is this movie is always better based on:

+1) How well the two sides: dim (moon) and bright (earth) come together
+2) How enjoyed you are about sharing "time" at the end